-If you’re reading this article.
+If you’re reading this article, you are probably wondering how to uninstall WordPress from HostGator.
 You probably want to delete wordpress from your domain, not exactly delete WordPress on Hostgator.
 You’re doing it probably because you want to make your website using a different CMS like Drupal or Joomla or manual HTML from scratch.
 So if I got it right, then you’re on the right article.
+Well, how do you really uninstall WordPress from HostGator?
 Don’t worry, it’s not difficult, it will only take you around 5 minutes or less, seriously!

 How to Uninstall WordPress From HostGator in 5 Simple Steps

 Seven simple steps if you are planning to backup the website too.
 Anyway, here are the following steps to manually uninstall WordPress from HostGator.
 Here’s how you uninstall wordpress

 The first thing you need to be would be to log in into your cPanel that is associated with your HostGator account.

 STEP 2: Go To “File Manager” From The Dashboard